-- Modified schema may constrain a read/write property to be read only. - Modified schema may constrain the capabilities of a resource or resource collection to remove support for HTTP operations. - · Modified schema may remove properties. - Modified schema may change any external references to point to Redfish schema that adheres to the modification rules. - Modified schema may change the owning entity annotation to specify who made the modifications. - Modified schema may add URIs to the resource URI patterns annotation to define OEM URIs for standard resources and shall follow the OEM URI rules specified by the OEM resource naming and URIs clause. - Other modifications to the schema shall not be allowed.
+- Modified schema may constrain a read/write property to be read only. - Modified schema may constrain a property by adding length annotations to properties that do not have those annotations. - Modified schema may constrain a property by adding a pattern annotation to properties that do not have that annotation. - Modified schema may constrain the capabilities of a resource or resource collection to remove support for HTTP operations. - Modified schema may remove properties that are not required. - Modified schema may remove actions. - Modified schema may remove action parameters that are not required. - Modified schema may change description annotations. - Modified schema may change any external references to point to Redfish schema that adheres to the modification rules. - Modified schema may change the owning entity annotation to specify who made the modifications. - Modified schema may remove URIs from the resource URI patterns annotation. - Modified schema may add URIs to the resource URI patterns annotation to define OEM URIs for standard resources and shall follow the OEM URI rules specified by the OEM resource naming and URIs clause. - · Other modifications to the schema shall not be allowed.

-12. Service details
+13 Service details

-12.1.
-Eventing
+13.1 Eventing